The Short Version

 Lost Original Will

-In another estate, siblings thought they had Mom’s original Will, but the Court rejected the Affidavit because it wasn’t the original Will.
+In another estate, siblings thought they had Mom’s original will, but the Court rejected the Affidavit because it wasn’t the original will.
 As a result, they could not use the affidavit procedure and had to do a formal probate.

-7. The Emotional and Financial Impact
+7. The Emotional Impact

 Stress: Even when uncontested, probate ties up families in deadlines, filings, and court oversight.
 Disagreements can add months—and thousands of dollars—in extra expenses.